phantom12355/troll/README.md

 # troll
- a visual basic project just for troll
+ a visual basic script project just for troll

  Warning: PLEASE DO NOT USE IT ON OTHER PC!